 To reach the target of net zero by 2050, it’s therefore critical that we find other fuel sources that produce low or zero emissions and hydrogen is considered an ideal alternative.
 One of the main challenges is to produce hydrogen on a large enough scale to be used commercially on a national basis.

 Hydrogen is the most abundant element in the universe, so there’s a lot of it available.
-Unlike fossil fuels (which produce harmful emissions when burned), the only waste product from burning hydrogen is water vapour.
+Unlike fossil fuels (which produce harmful emissions when burned), burning hydrogen does not release carbon dioxide.
 So using it for heating could make a huge difference to our carbon emissions and play a critical part inachieving net zero.

 Hydrogen comes in a variety of different ‘colours’, depending on the method used to produce it.
 The cleanest of these is green hydrogen, which is produced using electricity from renewable energy sources, such as solar or wind power.